Weight Annotation in Information Extraction: Acknowledgment

 \section{Acknowledgment}

 The authors are grateful to Matthias Niewerth for many useful discussions and his help regarding Theorem~\ref{thm:constantDelayEnum} and Shaull Almagor for many helpful comments regarding weighted automata.
-Furthermore, we thank the anonymous reviewers of ICDT 2020 for many helpful remarks.
-Johannes Doleschal is supported by the G.I.F.
-Research Grant Agreement No. l-1502-407.6/2019.
-Wim Martens is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – 431183758.
-A part of the work of Liat Peterfreund was done while she was affiliated with the Technion, CNRS, IRIF - Université Paris Diderot and University of Edinburgh.
-[1]{$^{#1}$}
+Furthermore, we thank the anonymous reviewers of ICDT 2020 and LMCS for many helpful remarks.
+Johannes Doleschal is supported by the German Israeli Foundation (GIF), Grant l-1502-407.6/2019.
+Benny Kimelfeld is supported by the DIP program of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), Grant 412400621, and the Israel Science Foundation (ISF), Grant 768/19.
+Wim Martens is supported by the Deutsche Forschungsgemeinschaft, Grant 431183758.
+A part of the work of Liat Peterfreund was done while she was affiliated with the Technion, CNRS, IRIF --- Université Paris Diderot supported by Fondation Sciences Math\'{e}matiques de Paris (FSMP), and University of Edinburgh.